 ACTION NEEDED: Urge your House and Senate members to reauthorize the Workforce Investment Act of 1998 (WIA) during the 113th Congress.
-NACo supports a Workforce Investment Act (WIA) that promotes innovation and flexibility at the state and local level, is responsive to local emerging economic realities and business needs, and ensures U.S. workers and businesses have the skills and training needed to compete in the 21st century economy.
+NACo supports a Workforce Investment Act (WIA) that promotes innovation and flexibility at the state and local level, which is responsive to local emerging economic realities and business needs, and will ensure that U.S. workers and businesses have the skills and training they need to compete in the 21st century economy.